kokoror/take-home-assignment/README.md

+# Documentation

 This web app requires installation of MySQL (server and workbench) on your local machine, for installation, please refer to the offical documentation at https://dev.mysql.com/doc/mysql-getting-started/en/ and tutorial made by Web Dev Simplified on Youtube at https://www.youtube.com/watch?v=u96rVINbAUI&ab_channel=WebDevSimplified

-# Step 1: Clone the Repository
+## Step 1: Clone the Repository
 Create a local directory, run `git clone https://github.com/kokoror/take-home-assignment.git` to clone the repository to your local directory.

-# Step 2: Set up a Python virtual environment:
+## Step 2: Set up a Python virtual environment:
 In the root directory of this repository, run `python -m venv venv` to create a virtual environment for the app, then run `source venv/bin/activate` (if on Unix/Mac) or `venv\Scripts\activate` (if on Windows) to activate it.

-# Step 3: Install Python Dependencies
+## Step 3: Install Python Dependencies
 I have included all the Python dependencies required for the app in the file dependencies.txt.
 Simply run `pip install -r dependencies.txt` to install all of them.

-# Step 4: Set up environment variables for the web app
+## Step 4: Set up environment variables for the web app
 Update a `.env` file in the root directory of the project - where manage.py is located, the file should contain the below environment variables for MySQL connection, change the values as needed.

 #update the below env variable values in the .env file